Axway-API-Management-Plus/apim-service-broker/README.md

 	Getting services from marketplace in org axwaydev / space dev as admin...
 	OK
 	```

+	Note: In the `create-service-broker` command, use an app URL shown in the output from the `cf push` command

 - Check whether the service broker is added in Pivotal market place